Lenasia: Politics

 The community of Lenasia played a prominent role in opposing the national tricameral elections held in 1984 and 1989 under the apartheid era National Party government.
 This was an attempt to create separate legislative assemblies in South Africa for Whites, Indians and Coloureds in order to entrench racial segregation and perpetuate the disenfranchisement of the African majority in South Africa.
 Lenasia also played a role in the creation and activities of the United Democratic Front (UDF), the mass democratic movement that opposed apartheid in the 1980s and early 1990s before the unbanning of the African National Congress.
 Many of Lenasia's residents played a prominent role in the UDF structures and the broader anti-apartheid movement.
 Some of these activists became senior political figures after the first national democratic elections in 1994.

 Parks and greenspace

 Rose Park a popular venue amongst Lenasia residents for public events and for family relaxation on weekends.
 The park, which consists of aesthetically-pleasant rose bushes and a fountain, also has a special stimulation and play area that are specifically for children with disabilities.
 It also featured as a fan park during the 2010 FIFA World Cup.

 Rose Park is also the venue for the popular parkrun', which takes place every Saturday at 8am.

 Sport

 Cricket

+Lenasia played host to Transvaal and matches played in the Howa Bowl were played at the Lenasia Stadium.